RebelToolbox/RebelDocumentation/api/class_projectsettings.rst

 Sets the number of MSAA samples to use.
 MSAA is used to reduce aliasing around the edges of polygons.
 A higher MSAA value results in smoother edges but can be significantly slower on some hardware.

-**Note:** MSAA is not available on HTML5 export using the GLES2 backend.
+**Note:** MSAA is not available on the Web export using the GLES2 backend.

 ----